mastodon/documentation/content/en/admin/config.md

 {{< page-ref page="admin/scaling" >}}

+#### `SIDEKIQ_CONCURRENCY`

+Added in 4.1.
+Specific to Sidekiq, this variable determines how many different processes Sidekiq forks into.
+Defaults to `5`.

 #### `WEB_CONCURRENCY`

 Specific to Puma, this variable determines how many different processes Puma forks into.
 Defaults to `2`.